-In winter (October to April/May), the hazel dormouse will hibernate in nests on the ground in the base of old coppiced trees or hazel stools, under piles of leaves or under log piles.
+In winter (October to April/May), the hazel dormouse will hibernate in nests on the ground in the base of old coppiced trees or hazel stools,

 Examination of hazelnuts may show a neat, round hole in the shell.
 The cut surface of the hole has toothmarks which follow the direction of the shell.